tobyweston/blog/astro/src/content/blog/2013-01-10-stack-vs-deque.md

 I can understand that Sun/Oracle never corrected the mistake given Java's principle of backwards compatibility but I was surprised when I noticed they recommend using Deque instead.

-{% blockquote Oracle Documentation for Stack http://docs.oracle.com/javase/7/docs/api/index.html?java/util/Stack.html %}
-A more complete and consistent set of LIFO stack operations is provided by the Deque interface and its implementations, which should be used in preference to this class.
+> A more complete and consistent set of LIFO stack operations is provided by the Deque interface and its implementations, which should be used in preference to this class.
-{% endblockquote %}
+> — <cite>Oracle Documentation for Stack http://docs.oracle.com/javase/7/docs/api/index.html?java/util/Stack.html </cite>

 A deque is a double ended queue, by definition it is **not** a stack.
 It allows LIFO *and* FIFO behaviour.
 I can't see why Sun/Oracle are so happy to abandon encapsulation like this.